ashisroy/Practical_Machine_Learning/README.md

 # Practical_Machine_Learning- Project write up
-In this project write-up, I have used the data from Human Activity Recognition (HAR).
-The aim was to  model  Class variable based on the data of various sensor values.
+In this project write-up, I have used the data from Human Activity Recognition (HAR) as described by Jeff.
+The aim is to  model the   "Class" type based on the data of various sensor values.

 After loading the data in R environment and doing some basic univariate analysis, I have realized that some columns have a lot of missing (NA) values.
-I have decided to remove those variables from the data set as the treatement of those missing values are quite difficult with not having enough information on each variables.
+I have decided to remove those variables from the data set as the treatement of those missing values are quite difficult with not having enough understanding or the measurement unit on each variables.
+The training data has been loaded in R environment by executing the following code.

-setwd("D:/Coursera/machine_learning")
-library(lattice)
+setwd("D:/Coursera/machine_learning") # to set up working directory library(lattice)
 library(ggplot2)
 library(caret)
 # Load the training data set
 trainingAll <- read.csv("pml-training.csv",na.strings=c("NA",""))
-# Discard columns with NAs
+# Remove columns with NAs
 NAs <- apply(trainingAll, 2, function(x) { sum(is.na(x)) })
 trainingValid <- trainingAll[, which(NAs == 0)]

-This resulted in 60 columns (variables), instead of 160.
+This resulted in 60 predictor variables, instead of working with  160 variables .

-After having removed the columns with missing values, I have proceeded to create a subset of the training data set to reduce the computation time as i am working on desktop version of R studio. working on the entire data set contained 19622 rows (observations) would be computationally quite expensive.
+After having removed the columns with missing values, I have proceeded to create a subset of the training data set to reduce the computation time as i am working on desktop version of R studio with limited capacity of RAM.
+Working on the entire data set contained 19,622 rows (observations) would be computationally quite expensive.
+Therefore I have decided to take 50% of the entire training data setto develop the random forest model.
+I decided to build random forest than CART.
+The idea behind choosing random forest is to have a overall better model accuracy although the model overfitting criteria has to be checked by testing the model on the hold out sample.

 # Create a subset of trainingValid data set
-trainIndex <- createDataPartition(y = trainingValid$classe, p=0.5,list=FALSE)
+trainIndex <- createDataPartition(y = trainingValid$classe, p=0.5,list=FALSE) # 50% of the training sample is collected
 trainData <- trainingValid[trainIndex,]

- Therefore I have decided to take 50% of the whole HAR data set as a representative sample.

-Moreover, after creating this subset, I also removed the columns related to timestamps, the X column, user_name, and new_window because they were not sensor values, so I thought they would not help much (or at all) for prediction:
+Moreover, after creating this subset, I also removed the columns related to timestamps, the X columns, user_name, and new_window because they were not sensor values.They would not be much useful for prediction.
+This is done by executing the following code.

 # Remove useless predictors
 removeIndex <- grep("timestamp|X|user_name|new_window", names(trainData))
 trainData <- trainData[, -removeIndex]

-As a result, I had a subset of HAR data set that had only 9812 rows of of 54 variables.

 #> dim(trainData)
 #[1] 9812   54

+As a result, I had a subset of HAR data set that had only 9,812 rows of of 54 variables.

-Then, based on the suggestion of the instructor (“… how you used cross validation”), I've used k-fold cross validation with K=4
+Then, based on the suggestion of the instructor (“… how you used cross validation”), I've used k-fold cross validation with K=4.
+As a rule of thum as I have 56 predictors hence for each sample if I should have at least 10 times of the number of the predictors as total number of observations in each sample i.e equaivalent to 540 observations.
+I could have choosen higher value of K to reduce the sample bias.
 After setting the trainControl, I have finally used the Random Forests (rf) algorithm in the following manner:

  # Configure the train control for cross-validation
 tc = trainControl(method = "cv", number = 4)